Interference Resurrection of the $\tau$ Dipole through Quantum Tomography: Interference Suppression and Resurrection in 4-Fermion Scattering

 which, like the modulus squared, only depends on the two coefficients squared, so it receives no contributions from interference.
 It would be too hasty to conclude at this point that the orthogonality of the two states prevents them from interfering in all observables.
 Indeed, interference generates the polarisation of $\ell$ along the $y$ axis, because the $S_y^\ell$ operator causes a spin flip:

-And similarly we find a nonzero interference when considering the expectation value of $S_z^\ell S_x^{\bar \ell}$, which gives the correlation between the two spins, when measured along the $z$ and $x$ axis, respectively:
+And similarly we find a nonzero interference when considering the expectation value of $S_z^\ell S_x^{\bar \ell}$, which gives the correlation between the two spins when measured along the $z$ and $x$ axis, respectively:

-Measuring the full set of spin observables, as well as the modulus square, can then be used to fully reconstruct $|\psi \rangle $.
-In contrast, a measurement of the probability cannot access the relative phase between $a$ and $b$.
+Measuring the full set of spin observables, as well as the modulus square, allows us to fully reconstruct $|\psi \rangle $.
+In contrast, a measurement of the modulus square alone cannot access the relative phase between $a$ and $b$.
 This is the essence of a process called ``quantum tomography''~\cite{Dariano:2003ngl}; we discuss quantum tomography at colliders in \cref{sec:Tomography}.

 Let us now add the effect of classical uncertainty, to describe polarisation and other degrees of freedom.
 This is best done using a density matrix.
-We recall that for a given state $\ket{\psi}$, which is represented by a statistical ensemble of pure states $\ket{\phi_i}$, the density matrix $\rho$ is expressed by the weighted sum of the projectors over $\ket{\phi_i}$:
+We recall that for a given state $\ket{\psi}$, which is represented by a statistical ensemble of pure states $\ket{\phi_i}$, the density matrix $\rho$ is the weighted sum of the projectors over $\ket{\phi_i}$:

 where $\{\ket{\phi_i}\}_i$ is a basis for the Hilbert space of the system, and the $p_i$ sum to one.
 In the present case of a bipartite qubit, $\rho$ will be a $2^2=4$-dimensional square matrix.

 We will assume the initial state is an unpolarised beam, represented as an equiprobable ensemble $\rho_i$: